This post contains affiliate links.

 Visit Lviv to try varenyky (potato and meat-filled dumplings), borscht (beet soup), fried potato pancakes filled with meat, stuffed cabbage rolls, vorschmack (meat spread for bread), and of course chicken, pork, and beef cooked until tender and juicy and ready to enjoy.
 Along with this traditional Ukrainian cuisine you can also find modern restaurants serving burgers, Italian food, and all types of international cuisines as well.

 Lviv has an especially interesting culinary scene because they have so many themed restaurants in the city.
-A company called !FEST Holding of Emotions runs 20 themed ‘concept’ restaurants in the city like the Post Office on Drukarska Street decorated floor to ceiling with Lviv postcards and Pretty High Kitchen, a restaurant without a menu, where guests can order anything they please, and Kryivka, a military-themed restaurant built into a World War II bunker.
+A company called !FEST Holding of Emotions runs 20 themed ‘concept’ restaurants in the city like the Post Office on Drukarska Street decorated floor to ceiling with Lviv postcards and Pretty High Kitchen, a restaurant without a menu, where guests can order anything they please, and Kryivka, a military-themed restaurant built to look like a World War II bunker.

 5. The Cost of Living is Crazy Affordable